brunogeronimo/bruno.ge/en/posts/trezor.md

 I reported the incident to all companies involved on the domain registration by checking their WHOIS, to the [Internet Crime Complaint Center](https://www.ic3.gov/) and to the [Internet Beschwerdestelle](https://www.internet-beschwerdestelle.de/en/index.html).

+# Updates

+* Trezor has confirmed on [Twitter](https://twitter.com/Trezor/status/1510558771944333312) the data leak on MailChimp's side.